RakeshpatilLB/4-1-MUX-Timing-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/5046d604-80e2-4347-9d4c-4844951c5a8c)

 Conclusion: Positive Slack in all cases.
-            The above results indicate that all timing constraints defined in the current design are satisfied, and there is no timing violation.
+            The above results indicate that all timing constraints specified in the current design are satisfied, and there is no timing violation.

                                                                         Thank You!